-The Company received additional capital of €15m during the year from its parent company in the form of investment bonds, increasing its share capital from €20m to €35m.
+The Company received additional capital of €10m during the year from its parent company in the form of investment bonds, increasing its share capital from €35m to €45m.

-Subsequent to the year-end, the outbreak of COVID-19 has required the Company to activate its business continuity plan.
+During the year the outbreak of COVID-19 has required the Company to activate its business continuity plan.
 The COVID-19 crisis has been handled at a group level and each subsidiary is following the guidelines set by USAA in San Antonio.
 All employees are now predominately working from home and the Company is able to continue successfully running its business operations.

-At this stage it is impossible to predict what the impact on business activities will be.
-However, due to the very specific niche market USAA is operating in (members of the US Armed Forces deployed abroad) minimum impact is anticipated in respect of members already deployed.
-Where it comes to additional deployment of troops in Europe, we cannot at this stage have any estimate over the impact COVID-19 is likely to have as this is primarily linked to the situation in the US.
+Due to the very specific niche market USAA is operating in (e.g. member of the US Armed Forces deployed abroad) minimum impact is anticipated in respect of members already deployed.
+As was experienced in 2020 changes may occur to deployment schedules and we cannot estimate the impact COVID 19 is likely to have as this is primarily linked to the situation in the US.